 - use protective clothing in outdoor situations including covering feet, legs and arms.
 Loose, light coloured clothing is best

-- use personal repellents containing DEET or picaridin on areas of exposed skin in combination with protective clothing.
+- use personal repellents containing DEET, picaridin or PMD (extract of lemon eucalypt) on areas of exposed skin in combination with protective clothing.
 Repellents only protect against mosquito bites for up to 4 hours, not all night

 - use electric insecticide devices using repellent treated pads in indoor or enclosed areas

 - use mosquito coils, or candle heated or gas operated devices using insecticide treated pads for patio and veranda or relatively sheltered or low wind outdoor situations.